 Yes, it is possible.
 Requests for certificates should be made at chemistry.challenge@elsevier.com.

-8. Who can I contact if I have additional question?
+8. Who can I contact if I have additional questions?

 For any question or clarification, you can reach us at chemistry.challenge@elsevier.com.

-Sam Adu-Kumi has a diverse research interests in the areas of: environmental fate, human exposure and health risk assessment of POPs and Heavy Metals (Mercury, Lead, and Cadmium) in Ghana, particularly in monitoring, sampling, analysis and risk characterisation of human health risks.
-Read more.
+Read moreDr.
+Sam Adu-Kumi has diverse research interests in environmental fate, human exposure, and health risk assessment of POPs and heavy metals in Ghana.
+His work focuses on monitoring, sampling, analysis, and risk characterization of human health risks.